ytakefuji/bash-shell/README.md

 wc:
 grep -rn:
 dpkg -l:
-xargs: reads items from standard input as separated by blanks and executes a command once for each argument
+xargs: to read items from standard input as separated by blanks and execute a command once for each argument
 find:
 nslookup: